CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

 ### Source Files and Folders

 - data/ - Global data accessible across the project.
 Fill out client.json before you begin.
 Just import this data at the top of a file you want to include it.
 - assets/ - Non-HTML files.
 Images, scripts and styles.
+It is important to note that any assets you want optimized by Astro (such as assets use din <Picture /> components for example) must be placed in `src/...`
 - \_redirects - To configure redirects.
 Read more on <a href="https://docs.netlify.com/routing/redirects/">Netlify</a>
+- content/ - Data to render pages from, such as the blog.
 - index.astro - Home page
 - robots.txt - Instructions for site crawlers.
 Learn more, and generate your own, <a href="https://en.ryte.com/free-tools/robots-txt-generator/">here</a>
 - sitemap.xml - A map of the pages on the domain.
 Create your own after deployment <a href="https://www.xml-sitemaps.com/">here</a>
+- tsconfig.json - A utility file used here to declare shortcuts for easier imports.

 <a name="gettingStarted"></a>

 ## Getting Started

-1. At the top right of the <a href="https://github.com/ItsEthanH/intermediate-starter-less">GitHub Repository</a>, click the green _Use this template_ button, then click _Create a new repository_.
+1. At the top right of the GitHub Repository, click the green _Use this template_ button, then click _Create a new repository_.
 2. Follow the instructions to create a new repository, using this repo as a template.
 3. When created, clone the repository to your local machine.